 Before joining Chambers, Alex was a senior caseworker at a prominent London immigration firm, working on the Gurkha litigation.
 When he first joined Chambers in 2010, he assisted Benjamin Hawkin in preparing the landmark case of ZH (Tanzania) v SSHD UKSC 4 in the Supreme Court.

-- DC (Trafficking, Protection/Human Rights appeals : Albania) UKUT 351 (IAC) – In this reported determination, Alex sought to clarify the key principles guiding the relevance of NRM decisions to immigration appeals.
-At para.13, the President of the Upper Tribunal referred to Alex’s analysis of the law informing much of the Tribunal’s judgment.
+- DC (Trafficking, Protection/Human Rights appeals : Albania) UKUT 351 (IAC): In this reported determination, Alex sought to clarify the key principles guiding the relevance of NRM decisions to immigration appeals.
+At paragraph 13, the President of the Upper Tribunal referred to Alex’s analysis of the law informing much of the Tribunal’s judgment.

-- YS (2018, Upper Tribunal) – The FTT refused YS’s appeal for leave to remain on the grounds that she was a victim of domestic violence.
-The FTT’s determination was challenged for failing to give sufficient weight to the evidence of violence, and to YS’s private and family life (Art.8 ECHR).
+- YS (2018, Upper Tribunal): The FTT refused YS’s appeal for leave to remain on the grounds that she was a victim of domestic violence.
+The FTT’s determination was challenged for failing to give sufficient weight to the evidence of violence, and to YS’s private and family life (Article 8 ECHR).
 The UT agreed that the FTT had not dealt with the evidence properly, and further allowed the submission of new evidence relating to violence.
 The FTT’s determination was set aside, and the UT proceeded to remake the decision in favour of YS.

-- ZH (Tanzania) v SSHD UKSC 4 – during pupillage Alex assisted Benjamin Hawkin in preparing the landmark in the Supreme Court.
+- ZH (Tanzania) v SSHD UKSC 4: during pupillage Alex assisted Benjamin Hawkin in preparing the landmark case in the Supreme Court.

 International human rights

 This area of law has regularly been the key focus of many cases that Alex has conducted in England and Wales.
 However, in addition to this caseload, Alex has also worked in foreign jurisdictions for those who have been in desperate need of the protections contained in international human rights law.